geodaftw/EZ-CNC/README.md

 ##### /Modules/
 This is where all modular functions will go.
-Haven't implemented yet, but this will be important
+Haven't implemented yet, but this will be important Future Modules will be:
+* Command
+* File Upload
+* File Download
+* Screencap

 ### Todo: Future Upgrades
+* Make more modular (All the modules (screencap, shell, upload, download): make their own .py and then call that script
 * Specify upload directory
 * Searching capability
 * Reverse Shell